RivaD2/riva-portfolio/README.md

 ## My Portfolio

-* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+###  I had a lot of fun building this project on my own time.
+I really focused on learning React and familarizing myself with Bootstrap and other CSS Frameworks like Materialize.
-* This project involved creating my personal spaceship themed portfolio.
-This was not a class project but one where I focused on learning React, responsive CSS frameworks like Materialize, various CSS3 animations and Bootstrap.
+**TOOLS USED: React app, responsive CSS frameworks, various CSS3 animations, Node.js to run server on backend and NASA API's to access the NASA Image and Video Library

 ## Available Scripts